 If you’re interested in learning more about corn and the secrets Big Food is hiding about corn and HFCS, I highly recommend the movie King Corn.
 I’ve included a clip from the movie below, but it’s totally worth watching the whole movie (check it out on Netflix here).

 Finally, if you need a laugh after all this, check out Saturday Night Live’s spoof of the CRA’s “Party” ad.
 It would be funny if it weren’t so true.
-You can see this video on NBC.com by clicking here.
+You can see this video by clicking here.

 As always, if you enjoyed this post, share it with your friends by pasting a link into your Facebook feed, liking it, or emailing it to a friend.
 And for more inside scoop on how the food industry’s trying to fool us, subscribe to my blog here.